ADA Accessibility Information

 The Importance of Replacing a Missing Tooth

 With a dental bridge, we can replace up to three missing teeth.
-This restoration essentially bridges the empty space between your healthy teeth, filling it in with false teeth.
+This restoration essentially bridges the space between your healthy teeth, filling them with false teeth.
 These false teeth take the place of your missing teeth.
 With your bridge in place, the functions of your missing teeth are restored, as is your appearance.

 Traditional Fixed Bridges